department-of-veterans-affairs/va.gov-team/products/medical-device-tool/product-outline.md

 ## KPIs
 *Objective:* Reduce ordering complexity and streamline the process.
-..*Reduction in mailed in orders
+* Reduction in mailed in orders
-..*Reduction of Call Center orders
+* Reduction of Call Center orders
-..*Reduction of online errors
+* Reduction of online errors
-..*Reduction of total time to order items
+* Reduction of total time to order items
-..*Reduction of steps on the online ordering process ..*Reducing the authentication steps for reordering ..*Keywords in Top 10 Search Engine Results *Objective:* Increase volume of online orders by migrating existing user to the online ordering channel.
+* Reduction of steps on the online ordering process
+* Reducing the authentication steps for reordering
+* Keywords in Top 10 Search Engine Results

+*Objective:* Increase volume of online orders by migrating existing user to the online ordering channel.
-..*Determine the online orders percentages have increased ..*See a reduction of orders from all other DLC ordering Channels ..*Compare online activity on GA with completion of orders from the DLC *Objective:* Determine if Lager Catalogue is out of scope.
+* Determine the online orders percentages have increased
+* See a reduction of orders from all other DLC ordering Channels
+* Compare online activity on GA with completion of orders from the DLC

+*Objective:* Determine if Lager Catalogue is out of scope.
-..*How many products will create success.
+* How many products will create success.
-..*Define what are the top ordered items
+* Define what are the top ordered items
-..*Define what top items have top ancillary items *Objective:* Confirming (KPI) that new Medical tool will migrate orders to DLC VA.gov channel.
+* Define what top items have top ancillary items

+*Objective:* Confirming (KPI) that new Medical tool will migrate orders to DLC VA.gov channel.
-..*Reduction in mailed in orders
+* Reduction in mailed in orders
-..*Reduction of Call Center orders
+* Reduction of Call Center orders
-..*Increase in online orders
+* Increase in online orders

 *Objective:* Build and create a modernized easy to use clearer catalogue with the DLC and house it in VA.gov

 ---